coldfix/certbot-dns-netcup/README.rst

 creating, and subsequently removing, ``TXT`` records using the netcup `CCP API`_ via lexicon_.

+**Note:** This manual assumes certbot ≥ v1.7, which has improved the naming scheme for external plugins.
+If you cannot upgrade, please also refer to the `Old option naming scheme`_ section below.

 .. _netcup: https://www.netcup.de/
 .. _certbot: https://certbot.eff.org/
 .. _CCP API: https://www.netcup-wiki.de/wiki/CCP_API